 ISSUES & DECISION:

 The Court held that NALSA’s directions to the Centre and State Governments would extend to an authority within the meaning of Article 12 of the Constitution of India, 1950.
 Hence, the directions would also bind SBI.
-Further, it observed that transgender persons cannot be discriminated on the basis of sex and failure to provide a separate column for transgender persons amounts to discrimination under Article 15.
+Further, it observed that transgender persons cannot be discriminated on the basis of sex and failure to provide a separate column for third gender persons amounts to discrimination under Article 15.
 Therefore, the Court directed SBI to allow the petitioner to participate in the selection process as a transgender person and to extend the benefits of the directions in NALSA to the petitioner.

 This Court held that NALSA binds instruments of the State, and not just the Centre and State Governments.
 It clarified that NALSA’s directions also apply to the State Bank of India.